Vidit701/SDPA_CW_CT23934/Part1/README.md

 # Let's look at each file to understand what each class and method is supposed to do.
 ## 1. CoffeeShop.py
 This is the file that has the CoffeeShop class.
 The main part of the simulation is running the coffee shop.
 These are some important characteristics:

-Features: It keeps track of the coffee shop's stock (pantry), cash flow, and schedule of baristas.
+Attributes: It keeps track of the coffee shop's stock (pantry), cash flow, and schedule of baristas.

-Functions: Tasks
+Functions:
 Add_barista(): A Barista is initialised with this function. remove_barista(): This function is called to remove a barista from business.
 Sell_coffee(): Coffee sales management and updating the cash balance and inventory are .